therealdreg/call_trick_r2pipe/README.md

 # call_trick_r2pipe

-Are you using radare for reversing or debugging a shellcode/malware with a lot of call tricks like these:
+Are you using radare for reversing or debugging a shellcode/malware with a lot of call tricks for strings like these:

 ```
 call @f